 Frank Tirado-Fontaines holds a master’s degree in violin performance at Louisiana State University with Professor Espen Lilleslatten.
 He teaches violin, viola, and chamber music in English and Spanish.

-Ruth Roland is the director of Baton Rouge Conservatory and Baker Music Academy.
+Ruth Roland is the director of Baton Rouge Conservatory.
 She also teaches fiddle, piano for young children, viola, and violin.

 Among her performance credits are shows with such artists as Smokey Robinson, Dionne Warwick, the Moody Blues, and Nashville legend Bryan White, as well as with the Louisiana Philharmonic Orchestra, the Baton Rouge Symphony, and Opéra Louisiane.
 She has played violin/fiddle both on and off-stage with companies such as Theater Baton Rouge and Swine Palace.
 One of her favorite shows to work on has been Always, Patsy Cline.
 A recording artist as well, she has worked on several CDs, both as a backup musician and as a member of the eclectic string band Water Bear, whose music can be heard on radio and television.
 She has played regularly at Grand Country Junction.